Nishu0/coderefinery-documentation-example-project/README.md

 ### Reporting:

-The script should be able to generate a summary report that presents the results of the analysis, including visualizations, tables, and key insights.
+The project also generate a summary report that presents the results of the analysis, including visualizations, tables, and key insights.

 ### Customization:

-The script should allow users to customize various aspects of the analysis, such as the time period of interest, the type of statistical model used, or the visualization options.
+In this project we allow users to customize various aspects of the analysis, such as the time period of interest, the type of statistical model used, or the visualization options.

 ## Built With